Governorship of Sarah Palin: Personal

 Palin lived in Juneau during the legislative session and lived in Wasilla and worked out of offices in Anchorage the rest of the year.
-Since the office in Anchorage is far from Juneau, while she worked there she was legally entitled to a $58 per diem travel allowance, which she has took (a total of $16,951), and to reimbursement for hotels, which she did not, choosing instead to drive about 45 mi from a state office in Anchorage to her home in Wasilla.
+Since the office in Anchorage is far from Juneau, while she worked there she was legally entitled to a $58 per diem travel allowance, which she has taken (a total of $16,951), and to reimbursement for hotels, which she did not, choosing instead to drive about 45 mi from a state office in Anchorage to her home in Wasilla.
 In response to criticism for taking the per diem, and for $43,490 in travel expenses for the times her family accompanied her on state business, the governor's staffers said that these practices were in line with state policy, that Palin's gubernatorial expenses were 80% below those of her predecessor, Frank Murkowski, and that "many of the hundreds of invitations Palin receives include requests for her to bring her family, placing the definition of 'state business' with the party extending the invitation."

 In December 2008, an Alaska state commission recommended increasing the governor's salary from $125,000 to $150,000.
 Palin stated that she would not accept the pay raise.
 In response, the commission dropped the recommendation.